nmfs-opensci/ResourceBook/README.md

 # NMFS Open Science Collaborative Resource Book

 This is an online resource by the NMFS Open Science community.
-[Read it](https://nmfs-opensci.github.io/ResouceBook)
+[Read the book](https://nmfs-opensci.github.io/ResouceBook)

 # Attribution